bhauman/lein-figwheel/README.md

 The above command will start figwheel and it will behave just like running `lein figwheel`.

-> Please note that the above command is not the same environment as
-> `lein repl` which starts an nREPL session.
+Please note that the above command is not the same environment as `lein repl` or `cider-jack-in`.
+Both of these start an nREPL session.
+I am intentionally not using nREPL in order to remove a lot of complexity from ClojureScript REPL communication.

+> If you are using nREPL, launching the ClojureScript REPL
+> requires that you have Piggieback installed.
+Please see the section
+> above titled "Editor REPLs and nREPL"

 Let's make a small helper library and then initialize a Clojure REPL with it: